nhjschulz/flashcontainer/README.md

 ### Crc Element

-The crc element defines a an integer parameter.
+The crc element defines an integer parameter.
 The difference to a normal integer parameter is the automatic value calculation using a crc algorithm.
 Instead of a parameter value child element, memory and config elements are used to define crc calculation parameters.